lamegaton/lamegaton.github.io/_posts/notebook/2021-08-24-quick-note-db-dbm.md

 description: "what are the difference between dbm and db"
 comments: true
 ---
-Most of us have heard about decibel in our daily life.
-It can be used to describe the loundness of your speaker, the strengh of your antenna.
-Or can be the signal strenght from transceiver.
-So what is decibel (dB) and dBm.
+Most of us have heard about decibels in our daily life.
+It can be used to describe the loudness of your speaker, the strength of your antenna.
+Or can be the signal strength from transceiver.
+So what is decibel (dB) and dBm?
-## Explaination
+## Explanation
 Deci-bel is ten time of a Bel (10 x Bel)
 Bel is named after an inventor Alexander Graham Bell, in Bell Lab.
 It is an unit of a ratio on base 10 logarithm scale